Electronic Warfare Training:

 - Introduction to Electronic Combat.
 Radar-ESM-ECM-ECCM- LPI-Stealth (EC-ES-EA-EP).
 Overview of the Threat.
 Radar Technology Evolution.
 EW Technology Evolution.
 Radar Range Equation.
 RCS Reduction.
 Counter-Low Observable (CLO).
 The changing role of Decoys.
 The impact of Stealth.

 - Modern Threat Weapons and Sensors.
-Including Legacy systems which are being upgraded and still dangerous; New Russian and Chinese surface to air missiles and related radars; Upgraded radar controlled guns; and New infrared missile trackers.
+Including Legacy systems that are being upgraded and still dangerous; New Russian and Chinese surface-to-air missiles and related radars; Upgraded radar-controlled guns; and New infrared missile trackers.

 - Vulnerability of Radar Modes.
 Air Search Radar.
 Fire Control Radar.
 Ground Search Radar.
 Pulse Doppler, MTI, DPCA.
 Pulse Compression.
 Range Track.
 Angle Track.
 SAR.